Grading System and Grading Policies

 INC - Incomplete Grade for Missing Final Exam

 An “INC” grade is given only when the student misses a final exam and is doing passing work in the course.
 A make-up exam is permitted.
 If a grade of “INC” is given, the instructor shall be expected to submit, in writing, to the Departmental Chairperson the details of all the work to be completed by the student before a final grade is given.
 The student must finish all the assignments as defined by the instructor, or in his absence, by the Departmental Chairperson prior to the end of the subsequent semester, the summer being excluded.
 For a grade of “INC” given during the summer session, the subsequent semester shall be the following fall semester.
-If the necessary assignment is not completed during this period, the student shall receive an “FIN” automatically.
+If the necessary assignment is not completed during this period, the student shall receive a “FIN” automatically.
 “FIN” is converted from an “INC” grade when the final exam is not taken by the end of the subsequent semester.
 Credits are counted towards the GPA Index.

 INC - Incomplete Grade for Missing Work

-An “INC” is a temporary grade for the student who is doing passing work during a semester and who for some justifiable reason has not been able to complete a particular assignment.
+An “INC” is a temporary grade for a student who is doing passing work during a semester and who, for some justifiable reason, has not been able to complete a particular assignment.
 The student must finish all the assignments as defined by the instructor, or in his absence, by the Departmental Chairperson prior to the end of the subsequent semester, the summer being excluded.
 For a grade of “INC” given during the summer session, the subsequent semester shall be the following fall semester.
 If the necessary assignment is not completed during this period, the student shall receive a “FIN” automatically.
-To change the grade of “INC”, the lower portion of the Grade Change Form shall be used by the instructor or by the Departmental Chairperson, as the case may be.
+To change the grade of “INC,” the lower portion of the Grade Change Form shall be used by the instructor or by the Departmental Chairperson, as the case may be.
 “FIN” is converted from an “INC” grade when the student does not complete assignments by the end of the subsequent semester.
 Credits are counted towards GPA Index.

 A student may register and pay the full tuition for a course as an auditor.
 The audit option must be taken during the College’s registration period.
 At the completion of the course, the student will receive an “AUD” grade.
 No credit is received for an audited course.
 The “Z” Grade is assigned by the Registrar when the instructor does not submit a student’s grade.

-Students who register for classes but fail to attend, will receive a ‘WN’ grade.
+Students who register for classes but fail to attend will receive a ‘WN’ grade.
 The ‘WN’ grade is assigned by the instructor during the first five weeks of the semester.
 The “*WN’ grade will not be calculated in the GPA.

-Students who cease to attend courses without officially withdrawing are given a grade of “WU”.
+Students who cease to attend courses without officially withdrawing are given a grade of “WU.”
 Grades of “WU” are counted as “F” grades.

 Grades for Remedial Skills Courses